SamClassicPatch/SuperProject/README.md

 # Serious Sam Classics Patch

-This custom Serious Sam Classic patch includes a lot of modern enhancements that aren't present in the original code, nor the official Steam patches.
+This custom Serious Sam Classics patch includes a lot of modern enhancements that aren't present in the original code, nor the official Steam patches.

 This super project gathers everything together under a single solution for proper development.

 **Projects include:**
-- [`CoreLib`](https://github.com/SamClassicPatch/CoreLib) - static library with core functionality that's used by other projects.
+- [`CoreLib`](https://github.com/SamClassicPatch/CoreLib) - library with core functionality that's used by other projects.
 - [`DedicatedServer`](https://github.com/SamClassicPatch/DedicatedServer) - dedicated server application for launching your own classic servers.
-- [`EnginePatches`](https://github.com/SamClassicPatch/EnginePatches) - dynamic patches for Serious Engine functions that can be selectively applied to specific modules.
+- [`EnginePatches`](https://github.com/SamClassicPatch/EnginePatches) - library with dynamic patches for Serious Engine functions that can be selectively applied to specific modules.
 - [`ExamplePlugin`](https://github.com/SamClassicPatch/ExamplePlugin) - example of how user plugins can be made for the Serious Sam Classics patch.
 - [`GameExecutable`](https://github.com/SamClassicPatch/GameExecutable) - executable file for playing the game that includes many quality-of-life improvements.
 - [`PatchedGui`](https://github.com/SamClassicPatch/PatchedGui) - patched EngineGUI library from the engine that allows to integrate new features into different tools.
-- [`Plugins`](https://github.com/SamClassicPatch/Plugins) - projects with various plugins that come with the Serious Sam Classics patch.
+- [`Plugins`](https://github.com/SamClassicPatch/Plugins) - projects with various plugins that come with Serious Sam Classics Patch.
 - [`Shaders`](https://github.com/SamClassicPatch/Shaders) - patched Shaders library with certain fixes for SKA models and shaders used by them.
 - [`WorldEditor`](https://github.com/SamClassicPatch/WorldEditor) - patched Serious Editor application that works on 64-bit systems.